madibary/song_vibe_radar/README.md

 Discover new music that matches the vibe of your favorite tracks!

-## Description

-This project allows users to input a reference song (by name and artist), and the system will:

-1. Generate a detailed vibe description for the reference song.
-2. Evaluate the description quality using an LLM-as-a-judge.
-3. Find song recommendations.
-4. Generate and evaluate vibe descriptions for each recommendation.
-5. Sort recommendations based on vibe similarity using vector embeddings.
-6. Output a sorted list of top songs that match the reference song's vibe.

 ## Demo / User Interface

 Search interface + agent progress: